Changing Your Coverage During Open Enrollment

 Late November/Early December

 You will receive a billing statement for January coverage.
 If you have questions about the plan you were matched to, like whether your doctor or prescription drugs are covered, contact your new health plan or the Marketplace.
 You can also return to HealthCare.gov to see all the plans available in your area or select a different plan.

-Pay the January premium by your new health plan’s deadline to enroll.
+Pay the January premium by your new health plan’s deadline.
 Your coverage will not start until you make your first premium payment.
 You can learn more about this process and how your coverage may be impacted on HealthCare.gov.

 Didn't find what you needed?
 Give us feedback.